-Who can represent a child during the divorce process?
+Representing a child or children during the divorce process

-Why would a Judge appoint a representative for my child?
+Why would a Judge appoint a Legal Representative for my child(ren)?

 In both domestic relations and domestic violence cases, a judge may be interested in knowing a minor child’s thoughts, opinions, experiences, and preferences.
 In cases that involve children and highly contentious guardians, it is more likely that a judge will seek separate representation for the child to ensure that the child receives adequate care by the court and their guardians.
 In these cases, a judge can appoint an attorney to act in different ways to better understand what is best for the child, and how that may fit in with the parent’s wishes.